Thomas Shaw (composer): Career in London

-Documents show that during the early 1790s, Thomas Shaw was employed a few times at the Vauxhall Gardens as musician and composer.
-Actually, he might have worked there many more times, but the sources are patchy and unlikely to reflect the true extend of his activities there.
+Documents show that during the early 1790s, Shaw was employed a few times at the Vauxhall Gardens as musician and composer.
+He may have worked there many more times, but the sources are patchy and unlikely to reflect the true extend of his activities there.

-Thomas Shaw is employed as leader of the band for "A Grand Selection" concert on Friday 15 February 1793 at the King's Opera House Haymarket.
+Shaw is employed as leader of the band for "A Grand Selection" concert on Friday 15 February 1793 at the King's Opera House Haymarket.
 As per its title, the event, conducted by Linley Sen. and Arnold, included a vast array of music from Purcell to Mozart, and including Handel, Vinci, Paisiello, T. Arne, Linley, Arnold.

-Thomas plays on the violin the obbligato part, originally for transverse flute, in the aria Sweet Bird from Handel's L'allegro ed il penseroso (sic.), accompanying Mrs Ferguson's first performance on Wednesday 6 March 1793 at the Theatre Royal, Haymarket.
+Shaw plays on the violin the obbligato part, originally for transverse flute, in the aria Sweet Bird from Handel's L'Allegro, il Penseroso ed il Moderato, accompanying Mrs Ferguson's first performance on Wednesday 6 March 1793 at the Theatre Royal, Haymarket.
 At the same theatre during August and September 1793, his violin skills are once again put on show as he accompanies, for her first appearance on the London stage, Bathonian singer Miss Gopell, by playing the obbligato part in the aria Sweet Echo from the afterpiece Comus.

 At the Drury Lane

-By 1778, Thomas Shaw had joined the band at the Drury Lane theatre in London.
+By 1778, Shaw had joined the band at the Drury Lane theatre in London.
 He started leading the band at the same theatre in March 1786, at the occasion of the premiere of Redemption (a pasticcio oratorio made out of works by Handel and Samuel Arnold), and he seems to have retained that post for about 23 years, until 1809.

 His violin playing was put on show regularly there, playing, for instance, the obligato parts accompanying the singers in pieces like Handel's L'Allegro, il Penseroso ed il Moderato or executing fully fledged violin concertos in between parts of entertainments or oratorios like Messiah.

-As early as 1786, Shaw's role, beyond leading the band and playing solos, involved overall musical direction; indeed, in his Reminiscences, Michael Kelly recounts how during a rehearsal for the English adaptation of Grétry's Richard Coeur-de-lion, in which the celebrated tragedian John Philip Kemble sang the main character, Thomas Shaw "called out from the orchestra", reproaching "dear Mr Kemble" for "murdering the time", to which the latter, "calmly, and coolly taking a pinch of snuff," replied that "it [was] better for [him] to murder time at once than be continually beating him as [Shaw] did".
+As early as 1786, Shaw's role, beyond leading the band and playing solos, involved overall musical direction; indeed, in his Reminiscences, Michael Kelly recounts how during a rehearsal for the English adaptation of Grétry's Richard Coeur-de-lion, in which the celebrated tragedian John Philip Kemble sang the main character, Shaw "called out from the orchestra", reproaching "dear Mr Kemble" for "murdering the time", to which the latter, "calmly, and coolly taking a pinch of snuff," replied that "it [was] better for [him] to murder time at once than be continually beating him as [Shaw] did".
 Roger Fiske remarks though that Charles Dibdin "thought him a much better leader than Covent Garden's Baumgarten".

-In addition to the above roles of soloist, band leader and musical director, Thomas Shaw composed music for the Drury Lane theatre's productions.
-The first such work appears to have been the 1789 afterpiece opera The Island of Saint Marguerite, whose music was partly composed and partly compiled by Shaw.
+In addition to the above roles of soloist, band leader and musical director, Shaw composed music for the Drury Lane theatre's productions. his first such work appears to have been the 1789 afterpiece opera The Island of Saint Marguerite, whose music was partly composed and partly compiled by Shaw.